 Ascending the steps smoothly despite the nervousness, Kat couldn’t resist a quick, backward glance the moment they slipped through the doorway.
 Women were still calling C.J.’s name.
 She was glad he shared her couch potato tendencies and hardly ever wanted to attend public events.
 She didn’t know if she could have done this on a regular basis the past two years.

 C.J. kissed Kat’s hand as they strolled along the marble floored entry toward the broad staircase leading up to the hotel’s next level.
 “I’m so glad you’re here.
 I can’t wait for you to meet everyone.”

 Remembering what he’d said earlier about her being his world, put Kat back in a happy daze.
 Which was probably a good thing, otherwise she’d embarrass them both by gawking.

 Kat could almost see tomorrow’s Washington Post.

 Although Kat tried not to notice, there was no escaping the way a lot of the women both old and young appraised her.
-The men didn’t seem to care if her lapis colored dress was a custom made original or not.
-Having hit puberty before her father retired from the military, she’d spent enough time around guys of all ages to gauge their looks.
+The men didn’t seem to care if her evening dress was a custom made original or not.
+Having hit puberty before her father retired from the military, she’d spent enough time around guys of all ages to gauge their expressions She looked fine to them.

 Mostly.
 The tall, portly guy with the salt and pepper hair straight ahead being the obvious exception.

 Kat feared she’d be drenched by the waves of adoration the blonde gushed in C.J.’s direction.